-Purchases of \$20,000 or less for this purpose appear to remain subject to the exception contained in R.S.
-38:2212.1(A)(2)(a) and the purchase, while not requiring a specific amount or type of quotes, should be fully documented in the public entity's contract files.
-Although the language of R.S.
-38:2212.1(A)(2)(a) does not provide for a specific number of quotes to be obtained, it does appear to require that more than one form of documentation be obtained to support the reasonableness of the purchase and be retained in the contract files of the public entity.
+For purchases of 40,000 or less made under the exception provided by R.S.
+38:2212.1(A)(2)(a), the statute does not require a specific amount or type of quotes that should be fully documented in the public entity's contract files.
+However, the statute appears to require that more than one form of documentation be obtained to support the reasonableness of the purchase and be retained in the contract files of the public entity.